seveas/git-spindle/docs/index.rst

 Lists all open issues.
 You can specify `filters`_ to filter issues.

+.. describe:: git hub issues --parent [args]

+Lists all open issues for the parent repository.
+You can specify `filters`_ to filter issues.

 .. describe:: git hub issue [issue number...]

 Shows details about the mentioned issue numbers.

+.. describe:: git hub issue --parent [issue number...]

+Shows details about the mentioned issue numbers in the parent repository.

 .. describe:: git hub pull-request [yours:theirs]